British judge set to rule on extradition of WikiLeaks’ Julian Assange to U.S.

 In the Daily Mail tabloid, Stella Morris, Assange’s partner and the mother of their two children, published an open appeal to Trump on Sunday.

-She wrote that she dreamed of Assange “being buried in the deepest, darkest corner of the U.S. prison system for the rest of his life” because he “embarrassed Washington and this is their revenge.”
+She wrote that she had nightmares about Assange “being buried in the deepest, darkest corner of the [U.S.] prison system for the rest of his life” because he “embarrassed Washington and this is their revenge.”

 But, she added, “the nightmares came to a sudden stop the week before Christmas, when a groundswell of support from all sides of the political spectrum called for President Trump to pardon him.”

-Morris, who is Assange’s former attorney, said that “leading figures, from former vice presidential candidate Sarah Palin to Nobel Prize winners, such as human-rights campaigner Adolfo Perez Esquivel, have been calling for Julian's freedom.”
+Morris, who is Assange’s former attorney, wrote that “leading figures, from former vice-presidential candidate Sarah Palin to Nobel Prize winners, such as human-rights campaigner Adolfo Perez Esquivel, have been calling for Julian’s freedom.”

-To prove that the prosecution’s case is tainted by politics, one of Assange’s lawyers, Jennifer Robison, testified that she was present at an Aug.
-16, 2017, meeting at the Ecuadoran Embassy in London where former Republican congressman Dana Rohrabacher, an ally of Trump’s, offered Assange a pardon from the president in exchange for saying that Russia had nothing to do with the 2016 hack and leak of emails from the Democratic National Committee.
+To prove that the prosecution’s case is tainted by politics, one of Assange’s lawyers, Jennifer Robinson, testified that she was present at an Aug.
+16, 2017, meeting at the Ecuadoran Embassy in London where former congressman Dana Rohrabacher (R-Calif.), an ally of Trump’s, offered Assange a pardon from the president in exchange for saying that Russia had nothing to do with the 2016 hack and leak of emails from the Democratic National Committee.

 In a statement posted on his website last year, Rohrabacher denied the details, but not the meeting.